What is an exchange traded fund (ETF)?

 Inverse or short ETFs

-Trading ETFs is a great way to capitalise on shorter-term price movements within certain sectors.
+Trading ETFs enable you to get exposure to shorter-term price movements within certain sectors.
 When you trade ETFs with CFDs, you can take advantage of leverage to get amplified exposure to the ETF of your choice.